List of compositions by Joseph Martin Kraus

 Bertil van der Boer lists five works mistakenly attributed to Joseph Martin Kraus: a Fugue in D minor by Johann Georg Albrechtsberger, and four pieces by other men named Kraus.
+A full list of Kraus' works is categorized along with relevant metadata by the Swedish Musical Heritage Society of the Royal Swedish Academy of Music.
+The total amount of cataloged works total 153 according to the Society, although many works have not yet been included in the inventory yet.